TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 As a next step, I will start with some procedural generation: terrain generation.
 I chose to start with terrain generation, as (I think) it is one of the most common applications for procedural generation, so I thought this might be a good start.
-Also I decided to start off with most of the procedural generation stuff before looking at game play features, because creating game play is more fun when there is actually something interesting to look at.
+Also I decided to start off with most of the procedural generation stuff before looking at gameplay features, because creating gameplay is more fun when there is actually something interesting to look at.

 I guess that is all for Java for now, so let's move on to my Rust project.